Fylls/StripeWorkOut/README.md

 <br>

-Here are some notes from a youtube videos I watched:
+Here are some notes from these youtube videos:

 https://www.youtube.com/watch?v=JkSgXgqRH6k
 <br>